guglielmo/neo4j-vagrant/README.md

 This is intended as a developmen environment on a local machine.
 The web interface is exposed on ports 7480.
 No authentication needed.
-Just visit http://localhost:7480 to start.
+Just visit http://localhost:7480 to start the Neo4j Browser.